 “For the past several years, Gini Dietrich, founder of PR agency Arment Dietrich, has quietly been running one of the most useful PR/Marketing blogs in the industry,” says John Yarbrough, senior PR manager at Bigcommerce.
 “Whether she is dissecting the hot button PR issue of the day, offering practical tips for more building more effective media relationships or simply sharing a list of worthwhile professional development books to consider, Gina’s advice exudes the sort of know-how and sensibility one only acquires after years of experience.”

 These aren’t really blogs, so we couldn’t include them in the list about.
-However, all of these are still really great to follow in terms of marketing content, tips, advice and inspiration.
+However, all of these are still really great to follow in terms of marketing content, tips, strategy, advice and inspiration.

 Another recommendation from Fleming, Geoffrey James is one of the best listicle writers out there.
 Yes, listicles often get some online flack, but they are quick to read and helpful for time-constrained businesspeople.
 His work includes the best business books of 2015, quick and dirty secrets for writing successful emails, 57 ways to be happier and more successful and Obama’s picks for the best novels ever.
 Follow James on Twitter or Feedly to get all the goodness of his author RSS feed.